UniLogin/UniLogin/docs/source/starting.rst

   You might want to check database configuration in file `knexfile.js <https://github.com/UniversalLogin/UniversalLoginSDK/blob/master/universal-login-example/src/relayer/knexfile.js>`_ and make sure your database is configured correctly.

 Installation
-  To use development environment, you need to install ``universal-login-ops`` as dev dependency to your project.
+  To use development environment, you need to install ``@universal-login/ops`` as dev dependency to your project.

   With npm:

     ::

-      npm install universal-login-ops --save-dev
+      npm install @universal-login/ops --save-dev

   With yarn:

     ::

-      yarn add --dev universal-login-ops
+      yarn add --dev @universal-login/ops -D

 Adding a script
   The simplest way to use development environment is to add a script to ``package.json`` file: